Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 (11:15-12:00) *suckless core - A suckless userspace foundation*, Laslo Hunhold

-> This talk will focus on recent developments in the suckless core programs, the design and motivation behind them and which issues were faced along the way, including ditching POSIX in some places in favor of suckless design principles and consistency.
+> This talk focused on recent developments in the suckless core programs, the design and motivation behind them and which issues had been faced along the way, including ditching POSIX in some places in favor of suckless design principles and consistency.
-  Current issues and future plans will be discussed in the last part.
+  Current issues and future plans were discussed in the last part.

 <video width="600" height="338" controls="" style="display:block;margin:0 auto" poster="http://dl.sta.li/slcon/2015/slcon-2015-01-frign-suckless_core.png">
         <source src="http://dl.sta.li/slcon/2015/slcon-2015-01-frign-suckless_core.webm" type="video/webm">